riceball1/riceball1.github.io/README.md

 Command to run new build each time `npm run deploy`

+I use `site-content` branch to save a version of the local site and merge it into `master` to make sure that I don't lose the changes.

 Looking forward to updating this page more with modern frontend technologies.

 Best,